cuspaceflight/SpaceScream/README.md

 Here we describe the standard operation of the app when it is started by the [MCA] (http://code.google.com/p/s-android/source/browse/trunk/apps/MCAv2).

-[ScreamService] (/cuspaceflight/SpaceScream/src/com/strand/scream/ScreamService.java) is the main Service for the app, and manages the Activity scheduling, as well as handling and parameters passed to the app.
-When run without any parameters, it will start the following Activities in turn, looping until a stop command is received.
+[ScreamService] (/cuspaceflight/SpaceScream/src/com/strand/scream/ScreamService.java) is the main Service for the app, and manages the Activity scheduling, as well as handling the parameters passed to the app.
+When run without any parameters, it will start the following activities in turn, looping until a stop command is received.

 ### Intro ###